Octávio Pato: Biography

-Taken to court, Pato was defended by his long-time friend, the social-democrat Mário Soares (that would become the leader of the Portuguese Socialist Party and President of Portugal).
+Taken to court, Pato was defended by his long-time friend, the social-democrat Mário Soares (that would become the leader of the Socialist Party and President of Portugal).
 Pato made a very famous political speech in his defense.
 He said he was proud to belong to the PCP and stated his belief in Marxism-Leninism.
 He reminded the judges of his imprisoned wife and sons and of his murdered comrades.
 He also claimed that his judgment was an attempt on the Universal Declaration of Human Rights.
 He qualified the regime as an executive at the service of the monopolists and the latifundia and criticized the country presence in NATO.
 At one point, the masters of the show just couldn't stand it anymore.
 Police agents started beating him up with clubs right on his accused stand, in front of the judges.
 Soares screamed in protest at the bar.
 To no avail.
 Pato was evacuated from the court and his sentence was read to him in his cell: 8 years in prison that could be adjourned (fascist political sentences were open-ended).

 Pato got out of jail in 1970 and plunged again in clandestinity in 1972.
 At the time of the Carnation Revolution, he was one of the most important members of the Party, being responsible by almost all the work inside the country, as the Party's General Secretary, Álvaro Cunhal was exiled in Soviet Union.

 Later, in 1976, Octávio Pato was the Party's presidential candidate.
 For the next years he continued in the Party's Central Committee.

 Pato married four times and fathered five children.

 Octávio Pato died in 1999, after a long struggle against cancer.
 He was buried at the cemetery of Alto de São João, in Lisbon, in one of the rare permanent ground graves.